clearlinux/clear-linux-documentation/source/clear-linux/concepts/security.rst

 The |CL| upstream is updated at lightning pace, releasing full new versions of |CL| with incremental updates multiple times a day!

-This `rolling release model`_ allows |CL| users to not only take advantage of the latest Linux upstream innovations but also consume the latest security fixes of software packages as soon as they are available.
+This `rolling release model`_ allows |CL| to consume the latest security fixes of software packages as soon as they become available.
 There is no waiting for major or minor releases on |CL|.

 But an update is not effective if it is just simply downloaded onto a system.
-It needs to be obtained *AND* ensured that the new patched copy is being used; not an older copy loaded in memory. |CL| will let you know when a service needs to be rebooted or do it for your automatically after a software update, if desired.
+It needs to be obtained *AND* ensured that the new patched copy is being used; not an older copy loaded into memory. |CL| will let you know when a service needs to be rebooted or do it for your automatically after a software update, if desired.

-In |CL| updates are delivered automatically,efficiently, and effectively.For more information see `documentation about Software Updates`_ in |CL|.
+In |CL| updates are delivered automatically, efficiently, and effectively.For more information see `documentation about Software Updates`_ in |CL|.